marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/backups.md

 ```

 Step 2: check the status of the action so you can grab the snapshot and verify
 the sum.
-The copy.cmd result ouput is a copy/paste command for you to download
+The copy.cmd result output is a copy/paste command for you to download
 the exact snapshot that you just created.

-Download the snapshot tarball from the unit that created the snapshot and verify
+Download the snapshot archive from the unit that created the snapshot and verify
 the sha256 sum

     juju show-action-output b46d5d6f-5625-4320-8cda-b611c6ae580c